Monomial warm inflation revisited: Stochastic inflation formalism

 \section{Stochastic inflation formalism}

 So far, we have computed the power spectrum using the Langevin equations for the linear perturbations of the inflaton, metric and radiation energy density sourced by the thermal noise $\xi$.
 In this section, instead, we adapt the stochastic formalism of cold inflation \cite{Starobinsky:1986fx} to warm inflation.
 In cold inflation, the power spectrum obtained in the stochastic approach is, to first order, the same as the one obtained in linear perturbation theory, both for slow roll \cite{Vennin:2015hra} and ultra-slow roll \cite{Ballesteros:2020sre} inflation.
 As we will argue, this is also the case in warm inflation.

-In order to obtain analytical results, we work in a simplified limit of the equations of motion in which the inflaton field with its thermal (stochastic) source is the only degree of freedom.
-We will therefore set $\rho_r$ to its background attractor and neglect both metric and radiation perturbations.
+In Ref.\ \cite{Ramos:2013nsa} the stochastic inflation formalism was used to show for the first time how the term $n_{\rm BE}$ may appear in the approximation \eqref{ec:frompapers}.
+The implementation of the stochastic formalism done in that reference differs from the more standard procedure we follow below.
+We revisit how $n_{\rm BE}$ would appear, under the assumption of large occupation number of inflaton fluctuations, taking into account the quantization procedure discussed in the previous section.